DeadIntermediate/Discord-TeraBot-2.0/DOWNLOAD_INSTRUCTIONS.md

 The startup script will:
 1. Check for .env configuration
-2. Install Node.js dependencies
+2. Verify Node.js dependencies are installed
-3. Set up Python virtual environment
+3. Load environment variables
-4. Install Python dependencies
-5. Start the bot and web dashboard
+4. Start the bot and web dashboard

 ## Important Notes

-⚠️ **Before running on your Pi:**
+⚠️ **Before running on your server:**
 1. You MUST configure `.env` with your Discord bot token
 2. You MUST have a PostgreSQL database (local or Neon cloud)
-3. Node.js 20+ and Python 3.8+ must be installed
+3. Node.js 20+ must be installed

 📖 **Read DEPLOYMENT.md** for complete step-by-step instructions!